Lava crashes through roof of Hawaii tour boat, injuring 23

 The U.S. Coast Guard in May instituted a safety zone where lava flows into the ocean off the Big Island.
 It prohibits vessels from getting closer than 984 feet (300 meters) from ocean-entry points.

-The molten rock is coming from the Kilauea volcano, which has been erupting from a rural residential area since early May and has destroyed more than 700 homes.
-But until now, the only serious injury was to a man who was hit by flying lava that broke his leg.
+The molten rock is coming from the Kilauea volcano, which has been erupting continuously for the past 35 years.
+In May, its eruption entered a new phase when it began spurting lava through newly formed fissures in a residential neighborhood.
+It has destroyed more than 700 homes since then.
+But the only serious injury over the past two months was to a man who was hit by flying lava that broke his leg.

 Officials were interviewing injured passengers at a hospital.